cta-observatory/ctapipe/README.rst

 Citing this software
 --------------------
-If you use this software for a publication, please cite using the following DOIs:
+If you use this software for a publication, please cite the proper version using the following DOIs:

 - v0.7.0 : |doiv07|
+- v0.8.0 : |doiv08|

 Installation for Users
 ----------------------